Gender diversity at work and investing in equality for women can actually increase a company’s—and your portfolio’s—bottom line. Our expert explains.

 As it turns out, these practices can actually increase your portfolio’s bottom line.

 Gender diversity isn’t just about getting qualified women into the C-suite and the boardroom, although representation at the highest levels is incredibly important.
-It is also about equality across all levels and types of industry.
-To invest in this manner, a creative approach is needed.
-For example, as someone whose job is to create impact investing portfolios, I try to extend our thinking to sectors such as agriculture and affordable housing because an outsized number of women identify agriculture as their primary source of income, especially in developing countries, and affordable housing issues disproportionately affect single moms.
-At Morgan Stanley, we ask ourselves: What are the products and services that will help improve women’s and children’s lives?
+It is also about investing in the products and services that will help improve women’s and children’s lives.
+A creative approach is needed.
+For example, as someone whose job is to create impact investing portfolios, I try to extend our thinking to sectors such as agriculture and affordable housing because an outsized number of women identify agriculture as their primary source of income, especially in developing countries, and affordable housing issues disproportionately affect families, including single mothers and their children.

 Change is happening as investors demand greater transparency and gender inclusiveness.
-Unlike in certain European countries where company boards are mandated to include a specific percentage of women, the U.S. movement toward gender equity isn’t being driven by the government or public-sector pressure.
+In certain European countries, company boards are mandated to include a specific percentage of women.
+Last October, former California Governor Jerry Brown signed a law that requires publicly traded companies based in California to include at least one woman on their boards by the end of 2019 and more by 2021.
+For the most part, however, in the U.S., the movement toward gender equity isn’t being driven by the government or public-sector pressure.
 Investors, like you and me, are catalyzing this movement by making demands of the companies with which we do business.

 The reasons are twofold: Create a better world and also create better-performing, more innovative companies.

 According to Morgan Stanley Research from 2016, a more-female workforce is correlated with higher average returns.
 When our quantitative team looked at companies based on their percentage of female employees and other metrics of gender diversity, the top third experienced 2% higher average relative returns than other companies in their region.
 Over a six-year period, companies with more gender diversity enjoyed a one-year return on equity that was 1.1% better than companies with low female representation.
 Evidence has linked gender diversity to lower return-on-equity volatility, too.